 If you have several gifts for the same person, or are giving homemade treats such as cookies or candies, stacking boxes make a lovely gift.

 Here’s a great idea.
 Print some photos of the kids or grandkids, family vacations or other special times and incorporate them into your gift wrap.

 Choose a color scheme, especially one not usually seen at Christmas such as green and brown or red and yellow.
 Purchase wrap and ribbons that continue this theme with all your holiday gifts.

 Dig through your fabric scraps or make a trip to your fabric store for some holiday-worthy pieces.
 Wrap with soft ribbons for fashionable gifts.

 Some families have tried color-coding their gift-wrap.
 All of Grandma’s gifts are red, all of little Johnnie’s are blue.

 It’s obvious that there are endless ways to wrap a gift.
-The sky is the limit.
-Take a peek at some of these helpful websites to get your holiday wrapping ideas flowing.
-And don’t forget to use the artistic abilities of the kids and grandkids.
+The sky is the limit, and don’t forget to use the artistic abilities of the kids and grandkids.
 A special piece of Christmas art is just the thing to add to your wrapping décor.